Beaver Conflict Resolution Partnership

-Montana Freshwater Partners is proud to partner with the National Wildlife Federation and their Montana Beaver Conflict Resolution Project.
+Montana Freshwater Partners is proud to partner with the National Wildlife Federation and their Montana Beaver Conflict Resolution Program.

-The Montana Beaver Conflict Resolution Project addresses landowner concerns with beaver activity such as flooding or tree felling.
-The Project assists with site assessments, device design, permitting, installation, and cost-share funding.
+The Montana Beaver Conflict Resolution Program addresses landowner concerns with beaver activity such as flooding or tree felling.
+The Program assists with site assessments, device design, permitting, installation, and cost-share funding.

 Programmatic goals include: